 Block C-10 covers an area of approximately 8,025km² and lies in water depths of 50 to 2,400m within the Nouakchott sub-basin, offshore Mauritania, and wholly surrounds the Chinguetti field.
 The C-10 production sharing contract ('PSC') is held by the Company's wholly owned subsidiary

-Following entry into the C-10 block in mid-2015, Sterling and its JV partners have been actively maturing and ranking the technical description of the play, prospect and lead portfolio on both the regional 2D and block specific 3D seismic datasets.
-Despite this rigorous and broad ranging evaluation, it was determined that no commercially viable hub-scale prospects were mature for drilling.
+Following entry into the C-10 block in mid-2015, Sterling and its JV partners have been actively maturing and ranking the technical description of the play, prospect and lead portfolio on the 3D seismic dataset.

-Given the JV has not fulfilled the minimum work obligations, the gross liability owing to the Mauritanian government will be
+Should the JV not fulfil the minimum work obligations, the gross liability owing to the Mauritanian government would be

 Odewayne (WI 34%*) Exploration block